WuerthPhoenix/tornado/doc/how-to/92-HowTo-SNMP.md

 # snmptrap -v 2c -c public localhost '' 1.3.6.1.4.1.8072.2.3.0.1 1.3.6.1.4.1.8072.2.3.2.1 i 123456
 ```

-Now run the command *journalctl -u snmptrapd*.
-You should see output similar to this at the end of
+Now run the command *journalctl -u snmptrapd* again.
+You should see that output similar to this
-the file (press Shift-G):
+has been appended to the end of the file:
 ```
 Apr 16 11:08:31 tornadotest snmptrapd[14924]: localhost [UDP: [127.0.0.1]:60889->[127.0.0.1]:162]: Trap , DISMAN-EVENT-MIB::sysUpTimeInstance = Timeticks: (6558389) 18:13:03.89, SNMPv2-MIB::snmpTrapOID.0 = OID: NET-SNMP-EXAMPLES-
 Apr 16 11:08:31 tornadotest snmptrapd[14924]:  perl callback function 0x557bffdca698 returns 1